orgMINT/MINT/README.md

 variable(i.e. anonymously) by using the `::` operator.
 A function declared this way puts the address of the function on the stack.

-A function at an address can be executed with the `\G` operator.
+A function at an address can be executed with the `/G` operator.

 This code declares an anonymous function and stores its address in `a`.
 This function will increment its argument by 1.